stbnrivas/dataModels/specs/Weather/WeatherObserved/README.md

 # Weather Observed

-Weather observed from the [Spanish National Meteorology Agency](http://aemet.es) (AEMET) is exposed through NGSIv2.
-The Weather observed is provided by [weather stations](../../PointOfInterest/WeatherStation) owned by AEMET and by the IPMA (Portuguese Institute for Sea and Atmosphere).
+The Weather observed in Spain is provided by [Spanish National Meteorology Agency](http://aemet.es), from Portugal by [Instituto Português do Mar e da Atmosfera](http://www.ipma.pt/pt).
+[Harvesters](./harvest) transform this data to NGSIv2.

+[Harvester for Spain](./harvest/spain) requires the [list](../../PointOfInterest/WeatherStation) of stations.

 This folder contains the following scripts:

 -   `weather_observed.py` .- Contains all the logic to expose the weather observed as an NGSIv2 data model (outdated).
--   `spain_weather_observed_harvest.py` .- Performs data harvesting using
+-   `spain/harvester.py` .- Performs data harvesting using
-    AEMET's data site as origin and Orion Context Broker as destination.
+    AEMET's data site as the origin and Orion Context Broker as the destination.
--   `portugal_weather_observed_harvest.py` .- Performs data harvesting using
+-   `portugal/harvester.py` .- Performs data harvesting using
-    IPMA's data site as origin and Orion Context Broker as destination.
+    IPMA's data site as the origin and Orion Context Broker as the destination.

 Please check data licenses at the original data sources before using this data in an application.

 ## Public instance

-To get access to a public instance offering weather observed data please have a look at the
-[GSMA's API Directory](http://apidirectory.connectedliving.gsma.com).
+To get access to a public instance offering weather observed data please have a look at the [GSMA's API Directory](http://apidirectory.connectedliving.gsma.com).

 The instance described